Anthony van Dyck

-The seventh child of Frans van Dyck, a wealthy Antwerp silk merchant, Anthony painted from an early age.
-He was successful as an independent painter in his late teens, and became a master in the Antwerp guild in 1618.
-By this time he was working in the studio of the leading northern painter of the day, Peter Paul Rubens, who became a major influence on his work.
+The seventh child of Frans van Dyck, a wealthy silk merchant in Antwerp, Anthony painted from an early age.
+He was successful as an independent painter in his late teens and became a master in the Antwerp Guild on 18 October 1617.
+By this time, he was working in the studio of the leading northern painter of the day, Peter Paul Rubens, who became a major influence on his work.

 Van Dyck worked in London for some months in 1621, then returned to Flanders for a brief time, before travelling to Italy, where he stayed until 1627, mostly in Genoa.
-In the late 1620s he completed his greatly admired Iconography series of portrait etchings, mostly of other artists.
-He spent five years in Flanders after his return from Italy, and from 1630 was court painter for the archduchess Isabella, Habsburg Governor of Flanders.
-In 1632, he returned to London to be the main court painter, at the request of Charles I of England.
+In the late 1620s he completed his greatly admired Iconography series of portrait etchings of mainly other artists and other famous contemporaries.
+He spent five years in Flanders after his return from Italy, and from 1630 was court painter for the Archduchess Isabella, Habsburg Governor of Flanders.
+At the request of Charles I of England he returned in 1632 to London as the main court painter.

 With the exception of Holbein, van Dyck and his contemporary Diego Velázquez were the first painters of pre-eminent talent to work mainly as court portraitists, revolutionising the genre.
-He is best known for his portraits of the aristocracy, most notably Charles I, and his family and associates.
-Van Dyck became the dominant influence on English portrait-painting for the next 150 years.
-He also painted mythological and biblical subjects, including altarpieces, displayed outstanding facility as a draughtsman, and was an important innovator in watercolour and etching.
+Van Dyck is best known for his portraits of the aristocracy, most notably Charles I, and his family and associates.
+He was the dominant influence on English portrait-painting for over 150 years.
+He also painted mythological, allegorical and biblical subjects, including altarpieces, displayed outstanding facility as a draughtsman, and was an important innovator in watercolour and etching.

 His influence extends into the modern period.
 The Van Dyke beard is named after him.
 During his lifetime, Charles I granted him a knighthood, and he was buried in St Paul's Cathedral, an indication of his standing at the time of his death.

 Life and work

-Education

-Antoon van Dyck (his Flemish name) was born to prosperous parents in Antwerp and was the seventh of 12 children.
-His father was Frans van Dyck, a silk merchant, and his mother was Maria Cupers, daughter of Dirk Cupers and Catharina Conincx.
-He was baptised on 23 March 1599 (as Anthonio).